syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/message/EJ2_ASP.MVC/customization.md

 ## Rounded and Square

-To customize the Message control's appearance, add the custom class to the message through `CssClass` property.
+To customize the Message control's appearance, add the custom class to the message through the `CssClass` property.
 This custom class will be added to the root element.
-Based on this custom class, the user can override the styles of the message at the application level.
+Based on this custom class, the user can override the message styles at the application level.

-The following example shows the rounded and squared appearance of the message, which can be achieved through adding the `CssClass` property.
+The following example shows the rounded and squared appearance of the message, which can be achieved by adding the `CssClass` property.

 {% if page.publishingplatform == "aspnet-core" %}